Daniel Grice trained at the Guildhall School of Music and Drama and is continuing his studies with Robert Lloyd.

 Also well suited to mainstream oratorio, Daniel’s experience includes Bach’s Lutheran Masses with the Orchestra of the Age of Enlightenment conducted by Gustav Leonhardt, as well as The Priest and The Angel of the Agony in Elgar’s The Dream of Gerontius for The Cambridge Philharmonic Society conducted by Timothy Redmond and The Oxford Harmonic Society.

-Daniel’s future plans include a return to WNO for Rocheford Anna Bolena and Angelotti Tosca, Schaunard for the Royal Opera House and Pastore/Spirito Orfeo for the Opéra National de Lorraine.
+Daniel’s current projects include a return to WNO for Rocheford Anna Bolena, Angelotti Tosca and Ein Mann/Ephraimite Moses und Aaron, Schaunard for the Royal Opera House, Pastore/Spirito Orfeo for the Opéra National de Lorraine.